-Different catalysts give different amounts of cis-1,4- and trans-1,4-polyisoprene – cis-1,4-polyisoprene is also called natural rubber, while trans-1,4-polyisoprene is called synthetic rubber (or Gutta-Percha).
+Different catalysts give different amounts of cis-1,4- and trans-1,4-polyisoprene – cis-1,4-polyisoprene, which is also called isoprene rubber, is a major ingredient of natural rubber. trans-1,4-Polyisoprene is also known as gutta percha, which shares a name with the tree the latex is sourced from.
 The ratio of cis-:trans- influences the properties of the polymer. cis-Polymer chains cannot be packed tightly together, whereas chains of the trans- polymers can.
 This means that the cis-polymer has fewer cross-links and the separate polymer chains can slip more – making a stretchy, rubbery polymer (the same as that from the rubber tree).
 The trans-polymer is much harder and is sometimes used in golf ball coverings.

 In football there is little danger from a ball impact and players generally wear limited shin-guards to protect from tackles.
 However, in cricket the cork and leather ball can travel at speeds up to 80-100 mph (129-161 kph).
 This can lead to forces of over 8000 N on the ball, equivalent to the force required to lift a mass of 800 kg from the ground (around the average weight of a cow).

-In order to provide adequate protection against fast balls cricket leg pads that batters and wicketkeepers wear are made from a coating of a high impact polyester, called poly(butylene terephthalate) or PBT.
+In order to provide adequate protection against fast balls, cricket leg pads that batters and wicketkeepers wear are made from a coating of a high impact polyester, called poly(butylene terephthalate) or PBT.
 PBT can be formed from a polycondensation reaction (you will see that water is a byproduct) between terephthalic acid and butane-1,4-diol.
-Notice that PBT has a similar structure to poly(ethylene terephthalate), or PET, which we have seen used in protective clothing previously (and is discussed later in Section 4.11).
+Notice that PBT has a similar structure to poly(ethylene terephthalate), or PET, which we have seen used in protective clothing previously (and is discussed later).
 PBT is less rigid than PET (it has a longer flexible carbon chain between the benzene rings), but has a higher impact resistance making it ideal for use in flexible padding.

 As with PET, PBT must be mixed or coated with a UV stabilizer such as a benzotriazole; as polymers can be susceptible to breakdown when exposed to intense ultraviolet (UV) radiation.
 These additives generally absorb UV radiation much more strongly than the polymers that they protect.
 Therefore, as well as the outer coating of cricket pads providing a flexible and fitting shape, it also offers a high degree of impact and environmental resistance.